muziyongshixin/ORB-SLAM2-based-AR-on-Android/README.md

 ## Notice
 We thank the great contribution of [@maximaging](https://github.com/maximaging).

-This project may be out of date, and I am not work on SLAM for a long time, so you can disscuss with [@maximaging](https://github.com/maximaging) if you have any issues or questions.
+**This project may be out of date**, and I am not work on SLAM for a long time, so you can disscuss with [@maximaging](https://github.com/maximaging) if you have any issues or questions.

-**demo  videos**
+##demo  videos

 <a href="http://player.youku.com/embed/XMzYzNTE5OTA4NA==" target="_blank"><img src="result/earth.jpg"
 alt="ORB-SLAM2" width="260" height="160" border="10" /></a>&nbsp;&nbsp;